Tanmay1798/Python_Practice/README.md

 # For Checking Starting and Ending
+# A. startswith()
+The startswith() method returns True if a string starts with the specified prefix.
+If not, it returns False.
+A tuple of prefixes can also be specified to look for.
+Returns True if a string prefixed with the specified prefix; otherwise, returns False.

+Syntax: str.startswith(prefix, start, end)

+prefix : Required.
+String or tuple of strings to look for.

+start : Optional.
+The index position of the character in the string from which the search should start.

+end : Optional.
+The index position of the character in the string at which the search should end.

+Note:
+1. The startswith() search is case-sensitive.
+2. The start and end parameters limit the checking of a prefix in a string as indexes.
+An index starts from 0, i.e. first char's index is 0, second char's index is 1, and so on.
+If the end parameter is not specified, then it search till the end of a string.

+# B. endswith()
+The endswith() function returns True if a string ends with the specified suffix (case-sensitive), otherwise returns False.
+A tuple of string elements can also be passed to check for multiple options.
+If a string ends with any element of the tuple then the endswith() function returns True.

+It checks for suffix from starting index to ending index position.
+Index starts from 0.
+By default, it checks the whole string if starting and ending index is not specified.

+Syntax: str.endswith(suffix, start, end)

+suffix : (Required) String or tuple of strings to look for.

+start : (Optional) Starting index at which search should start.
+Defaults to 0.

+end : (Optional) Ending index at which the search should end.
+Defaults to the last index of a string.

+Note:
+1. The endswith() function will always return True if an empty string is passed as a parameter.

+# For Remove Space The endswith() function will always return True if an empty string is passed as a parameter.
 # A. strip()
 The strip() method returns a copy of the string by removing both the leading and the trailing characters.
 By default, it removes leading whitespaces if no argument passed.
 Returns a string.